 The Lions Eye Bank of Texas joins two key resources for sight enhancement and improvement.
 Lions Clubs have demonstrated nearly a century of commitment to fighting for the correction and rehabilitation of sight-threatening conditions.
 The Department of Ophthalmology at Baylor provides the clinical resources of corneal specialists and others to assist in oversight, training and quality management of eye banking and corneal transplants.
 These combined resources create one of the leading eye banks in the United States.

-Under the clinical leadership of an executive medical committee composed of corneal surgeons, the Lions Eye Bank of Texas procures nearly 2,000 eye donations every year to meet the needs of surgeons along the Texas Gulf Coast.
-The Lions Eye Bank has a branch office in Corpus Christi that provides recovery services from Corpus Christi to the Rio Grande Valley.
-Additional recovery staff is located in Victoria, Harlingen, Brownsville and Lufkin, and provide services from the Rio Grande Valley to Nacogdoches.
-See our service area map.
+Under the clinical leadership of an executive medical committee composed of corneal surgeons, the Lions Eye Bank of Texas procures over 1,400 eye donations every year to meet the needs of surgeons along the Texas Gulf Coast.
+The Lions Eye Bank of Texas service area includes Beaumont, Port Arthur, Nacogdoches, Corpus Christi, Victoria, and the Rio Grande Valley.